BrettSWeisberg/rails-js-project/README.md

 The site built with Rails and JavaScript.

 ## Features:
--Utilized the bcrypt gem to improve site security -Designed database schema and configured ActiveRecord associations using Rails -Integrated browser cookies and sessions object to allow users to sign in and out -Implemented AJAX requests to adjust to DOM to create a more seamless experience
+- Utilized the bcrypt gem to improve site security
+- Designed database schema and configured ActiveRecord associations using Rails
+- Integrated browser cookies and sessions object to allow users to sign in and out
+- Implemented AJAX requests to adjust to DOM to create a more seamless experience

 ## Installation:
--Fork and clone the repo
+1. Fork and clone the repo
--Update .env with GitHub developer information
+2. Update .env with GitHub developer information
--Run rake db:dcms
+3. Run rake db:dcms

-Start coding!
+4. Start coding!

 ## Tests:
 There are currently no tests within the repo.
 All testing was done in the browser.